Changing Music by Increasing Accessibility to Collaborative Software

 Full Stack Developer for the desktop application, Aneesh Nazar

 Dream job or long-term career goals: Software Engineer

 What is the purpose of your project?

 Michael: To simplify the creation process for musicians is the most simple way to put it.
 Right now technology doesn’t quite fit the needs of people who are collaborating.
-Additionally where people get parts of music has changed a lot over the past 30 years, getting to sample previous works has changed the way that music functions.
-With the internet, there is the aspect of a lot of sharing of music and pulling pieces from various places, and we want to reflect that in our design.
+Additionally where people get parts of music has changed a lot over the past 30 years.
+Getting to sample previous works have changed the way that music functions.
+With the internet, there is the aspect of a lot of sharing of music and pulling pieces from various places.
+We want to reflect that in our design.